 2. Hartz Topical Flea & Tick Prevention for Dogs – Best Value

 Despite being one of the most affordable methods of flea and tick prevention, the Hartz UltraGuard Dual Action topical is one of the best flea drops for dogs.
-Even though it’s priced so cheap, you still get three separate applications to last for three months of protection.
+Even though it’s priced so cheap, you still get three separate applications to last for 3 months of protection.
 While this isn’t as many as some other brands, it’s hard to complain with such a low price tag.

 3. Frontline Plus Flea Treatment for Dogs – Premium Choice